As ads dip, Times Co increases revenue on subscribers

 Chief Financial Officer James Follo said during the call the Times plans to focus on video and advertising on its tablet editions.

 The New York Times is not alone in trying to ease its dependence on advertising and reap more money from readers.
-Gannett Co (GCI.N), the largest newspaper chain in the United States and publisher of USA Today, reported similar advertising trends on Monday.
+Gannett Co, the largest newspaper chain in the United States and publisher of USA Today, reported similar advertising trends on Monday.

 "I don't expect advertising revenue to grow anytime soon," MacKay said.